 Rolls-Royce Holdings Plc (RR/), the world’s second-largest maker of aircraft engines, said first- half profit rose 7 percent, beating predictions, as accelerating production at Airbus SAS (EAD) and Boeing Co.
-(BA) spurred sales.
+(BA:US) spurred sales.

 Shares of Rolls jumped the most in nine months after the U.K. company said underlying pretax profit rose to 637 million pounds ($987 million) from 595 million pounds a year earlier, higher than the 617 million-pound average estimate of analysts.

 Plane makers are lifting output after building up record backlogs, with Airbus and Boeing together targeting more than 1,100 deliveries this year.
 That helped swell first-half revenue at London-based Rolls-Royce 6.6 percent to 5.72 billion pounds and boosted the order book 4 percent to 60.1 billion pounds.

 “We view these as positive results in the key aerospace area, which for us remains the major driver of the stock,” said Robert Stallard, an analyst at RBC Capital Markets in London said.
 “Where performance in the first half fell short was in the marine and energy divisions.”

 Rolls-Royce shares closed 6.7 percent higher at 885 pence, their biggest gain since Oct.
 13, taking gains this year to 20 percent and valuing the company at 16.6 billion pounds.

 Zafar Khan, a Societe Generale analyst in London, said the price jump likely reflected sustained sales of commercial-engine spares after peers General Electric Co., United Technologies Corp. and MTU Aero Engines Holding AG (MTX) reported declines.

 Chief Executive Officer John Rishton confirmed in a conference call the company’s full-year guidance of “good growth in underlying profit with cash flow around break-even.”